Use with AI agents

 done

-After install, ask Claude Code anything like “render an onboarding demo for https://app.acme.com” and the skill kicks in automatically.
+After install, ask Claude Code “render an onboarding demo for https://your-app.com” and the skill kicks in automatically.

 The agent loop

-2. Probe the URL.
-Hit POST /api/v1/probe with { url }.
-The response lists every interactive element (role, name, label, hint).
+2. Scan the URL.
+POST /api/v1/probe with { url }.
+The response lists every interactive element (role, name, label, placeholder, testId).

 Drop-in system prompt